Flexible Sidecars – Counter Steering at its Best

 Now we will look at examples of Flexible Sidecars, from the past to the present, built by various manufacturers and the construction and attachment of flexible sidecars.

-What makes Flexible Sidecars unique is the location of the sidecar wheel in the center of the boat.
+What makes Flexible Sidecars unique is the location of the sidecar wheel in the centre of the boat.

 This is the reason I did not consider a Flexible Sidecar as a good option for wheelchair access.
 The occupant in the wheelchair would sit too high in the sidecar boat.
-Also, to ensure the ramp would not be too steep, it would need to be really long to enable access.
+Also, to ensure the ramp would not be too steep, would require a long ramp to enable access.

 EQUALEAN Flexible Sidecars